alochi/rsschool-cv/cv.md

 ### Contact information:

-*e-mail: ochirovaldar@gmail.com*
+*e-mail: ochirovaldar@gmail.com*<br>
-*telegram: @aeeraeer*
+*telegram: @aeeraeer*<br>
 *discord: aldar#3128*

 ---

 ### About Me:

-I am a highly competent IT professional with a proven track record in supporting websites and managing databases.
-I am an excellent team worker and I have strong technical skills
+I am a highly competent IT professional with a proven track record in supporting websites and managing databases. <br>
+I am an excellent team worker and I have strong technical skills.

 ---